ionos-cloud/knife-ionos-cloud/docs/README.md

 ![CI](https://github.com/ionos-cloud/knife-ionos-cloud/workflows/CI/badge.svg) [![Gem Version](https://badge.fury.io/rb/knife-ionoscloud.svg)](https://badge.fury.io/rb/knife-ionoscloud) [![Gitter](https://badges.gitter.im/ionos-cloud/sdk-general.png)](https://gitter.im/ionos-cloud/sdk-general)

----
-**NOTE:**
-Be aware that the Chef IonosCloud Provider v6 will become main branch and it will be using the latest stable API Version.

----

 ## Overview

 Chef is a popular configuration management tool that allows simplified configuration and maintenance of both servers and cloud provider environments through the use of common templates called recipes.
 The Chef `knife` command line tool allows management of various nodes within those environments.
 The `knife-ionoscloud` plugin utilizes the IONOS Cloud REST API to provision and manage various cloud resources on the IONOS Cloud platform.